 It is a short walk from the car park up to the entrance to the Jardin des Cimes, which sits at 1000m altitude and covers an expanse of 6 acres.

-Just after the entrance to the garden is the Café du Jardin, and then the ticket office, small shop and amphitheatre.
-Here there is plenty of space for little people to play.
+Just after the entrance to the garden is the Café du Jardin, and then the ticket office, small shop, special play area with a magnificent view and the amphitheatre.
+Here there is plenty of space for little ones to play.

 The start of the parcours is from the ticket office, and the visitor starts his/her journey through the Porte de l’Ombre, a verdant green tunnel.
 The route then takes visitors through an imagined ascent through different mountain terrain, from the valley floor to the glaciers of the high summits, with interactive, sensory and creative touches along the way.
 The visitor finishes his/her journey in the Potagers du Monde, for a bit of the exotic!

 Every year, the Jardin des Cimes adds to its cultural agenda . . . still on offer this year, Friday apéros, and «Les Journées Zen» . . . check the website to see what’s on currently.

 On the opening weekend of the gardens this year – the weekend of 26th & 27th May 2018 – is the «Folie Végétales» – a marché aux plantes, guided visits . . .

 The Jardin des Cimes offers weekly workshops for children on Wednesdays / see here for more details about what’s on offer this 2018 season;